Please note that this tour is only possible during summer time.

 Tour location shown on a map

-The Golden Circle classic day trip links some of the country’s most impressive natural attractions, such as Gullfoss, Geysir and Thingvellir in one day.
+Our private Golden Circle day trip links some of the country’s most impressive natural attractions, such as Gullfoss, Geysir and Thingvellir in one day.

 The attractions we will visit

-This first stop is usually Thingvellir National park, which is an interesting place both from a geological point, but also historically.
+The first stop is usually Thingvellir National park, which is an interesting place both from a geological point, but also historically.
 Geology is very special as Thingvellir is situated on the tectonic plate boundaries.
 You literally see how the two tectonic plates separate North America and Europe.
 The fissures have been moving apart at the rate of 2 centimeters every year which gives the fissure spectacular appearance.
-Here you will also see the amazing clear glacier water which can be found in some fissures which opened in a earthquake in the year 1789.
+Here you will also see the amazing clear glacier water which can be found in some fissures created during an earthquake in the year 1789.
 Thingvellir is UNESCO World Heritage Site.

 Historically, the world first parliament was founded there in the year 930 AD, also known as "Althing".
 Althingi General Assembly continued to convene there until 1798 when it was moved to Reykjavik.
 In the eyes of Icelanders this place is a national shrine and is protected area by law since 1928.